-- 8. Market animals entering the showring for selection of Grand and Reserve Grand Champion must be eligible for and meet the qualifying conditions for the Dane County Meat Animal Sale. - 9.
-All beef exhibits must be in place by 7 p.m., Wednesday. - 10.
-All beef animals must be housed in the Beef Area of Pavilion 2.
+- NEW THIS YEAR Animals in the championship drive will be evaluated for the top five placings. - 9.
+All beef exhibits must be in place by 7 p.m., Wednesday. - All beef animals must be housed in the Beef Area of Pavilion 2.
 All stalls will be assigned by the superintendents. - 11.
 All exhibitors are responsible for the general housekeeping and clean-up in their area.
 Livestock exhibitors must clean-up after their animals and immediately dispose of waste in an appropriate manner.
 Please provide your own tools and equipment for clean-up.
 No common water tubs.
 No floor fans allowed in aisles in Pavilion.
 Fans must be securely attached.
 No cords intended to be in place all week are allowed on the floor.
 No wheelbarrows should be left with manure.
 No feed pans or water buckets should be left in pens with animals during the day.
-ALL FITTING CHUTES MUST BE REMOVED BY 9 a.m.
-FRIDAY. - 12.
-No portable misting or sprinkler systems may be used.
+ALL FITTING CHUTES MUST BE REMOVED BY 8 a.m.
+FRIDAY. - No portable misting or sprinkler systems may be used.
 Discretion by Superintendents and Fair Administration will be used based on weather conditions. - All animal entries must have the provided Dane County Fair animal information card displayed with their animal's information.
 No farm advertising is permitted in the youth animal exhibit area. - 14.
 All animals exhibited must be the result of beef project work that has been signed up for through the County Extension Office, FFA Chapter (exhibitor is listed on County Extension Office or on FFA records as a project member), or junior breed association. - 15.
 Exhibitor is limited to a total of five (5) animals in the Junior Beef Department with not more than three (3) steers or Beef Market Lot animals.
 Exhibitor may enter only one animal per lot in the breeding classes. - 16.
 Managerial breeding stock is allowed.
 A managerial animal is an animal that is under the daily care of, but not owned by, the exhibitor.
 The animal must comply with the beef project requirements of the organization under which the participant is exhibiting the managerial animal. - 17.
 All purebred junior calves, senior heifer calves, summer yearling heifers, junior yearling heifers, senior yearling heifers and cows must be registered in the exhibitor's name before May 1 of the exhibit year to be shown on an ownership basis.
 Registration papers shall be submitted to the beef superintendent at check-in. - 18.
 Grooming, fitting and clipping of show animals while on exhibit at the Fair is limited to the exhibitor, the exhibitor's immediate family (defined as father, mother, grandparents, sister, brother or legal guardian or stepparent with proof of relationship) and/or other participating Dane County Fair Beef member junior exhibitors.
 Managerial animals cannot be fitted by the owner unless the owner is a junior or related as stated previously.
 Fitting includes, but is not limited to, the day to day management practices of feeding, exercising and show preparation.
-Failure to comply with this rule will result in animal disqualification, immediate exhibitor disqualification and possible future exhibitor disqualification. - 19.
-All animals must be shown by the project member unless special permission, to do otherwise, is given by the superintendent in charge. - 20.
-In pair classes and cow-calf classes, additional handler must be a current year Beef project member. - 21.
+Failure to comply with this rule will result in animal disqualification, immediate exhibitor disqualification and possible future exhibitor disqualification. - All animals must be shown by the project member unless special permission, to do otherwise, is given by the superintendent in charge. - In pair classes and cow-calf classes, additional handler must be a current year Beef project member. - 21.
 In breeding stock, if the breed characteristic includes horns, they must be capped while on grounds.

-22. BREED CLASSIFICATION ANGUS: Registration papers from the American Angus Association must show parentage to be 100% registered Angus.
+22. BREED CLASSIFICATION

+ANGUS: Registration papers from the American Angus Association must show parentage to be 100% registered Angus.